HannanAzmi/Mobile-Application-Development-Project/README.md

 3. Dwain Hanlon Matin (B032010243)
 4. Nur Aqilah Hannan Binti Azmi (B032010260)

+This project is about bowling club registration and booking system. user can register into the club and booking the lane.

 1. If want to try login, use this tester account. gmail = tester@gmail.com